 Porsche builds soulful sports cars, renowned for being incredible drives with character of their own.
-They were evidently worried the Porsche Taycan, with an electric powertrain, would be decried for not having a soul – as some traditional car enthusiasts and journalists have accused electric vehicles of being soulless.
+The automaker was evidently worried the Porsche Taycan, with an electric powertrain, would be decried for not having a soul—as some traditional car enthusiasts and journalists have accused electric vehicles of being soulless.

 We reject the notion that any electric vehicle is soulless.
-The cars just have a distinct character far different from what most people are used to.
+EVs just have a distinct character far different from what most people are used to.
 Drive enough of them and you can learn to easily identify the different character any given EV has.

 The e-Golf is a nimble spirit willing to carve corners, despite a weaker powertrain.
-Teslas are Silicon Valley tech bros – dressed stylishly – but not traditionally formal or luxe.
+Teslas are Silicon Valley tech bros—dressed stylishly—but not traditionally formal or luxe.
 They’ve also been hitting the gym and pack a mean punch.
-The e-tron is an automotive comforter, cocooning its occupants in peace and quiet.
+The Audi e-tron is an automotive comforter, cocooning its occupants in peace and quiet.
 Its massaging seats can literally rub the day’s stress away.